bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/ModuleGeneralStructure.png

+A module handles data flow making it into streams.
+Raw data are transformed to objects referred to as an envelope.
+An envelope is a container for messages or events with data records.

 The platform supports 4 types of modules:

 1. *Input-streaming* - It handles external inputs, does data deduplication, transforms raw data to objects.